Desperado (Eagles song): Recording

-Reception
+Critical reception

-"Desperado" is one of Eagles' most famous songs, and it was ranked No. 494 on the Rolling Stone's list of "The 500 Greatest Songs of All Time" in 2004.
+"Desperado" is one of Eagles' most well-known songs, and it was ranked No. 494 on the Rolling Stone's list of "The 500 Greatest Songs of All Time" in 2004.
 It was voted the second-most-favorite Eagles song in a poll of Rolling Stone readers.
 In 2000, the song was included in MOJO magazine's list of greatest songs, nominated by songwriters such as Paul McCartney, Hal David, and Brian Wilson.
 Members of the Western Writers of America included it in their list of the Top 100 Western songs of all time.
 In 2017, Billboard ranked the song number two on their list of the 15 greatest Eagles songs, and in 2019, Rolling Stone ranked the song number three on their list of the 40 greatest Eagles songs.

 According to an interview with Don Henley, "Desperado" was not a hit for the Eagles until Linda Ronstadt recorded it.

 William Ruhlmann of AllMusic considered it one of Eagles' major compositions.
 Paul Gambaccini of Rolling Stone felt it was Henley's rough voice that made the song memorable.
 The Eagles' recording never charted on Billboard until the death of Glenn Frey, when it reached No. 20 on the Rock Digital Songs chart.
-After the antagonist of the film Guardians of the Galaxy Vol. 2 claimed that "Brandy" by Looking Glass was "Earth's finest composition", that band's lead guitarist and songwriter Elliot Lurie countered that "Desperado" should have that title.
+After the antagonist of the film Guardians of the Galaxy Vol. 2 (2017) claimed that "Brandy" by Looking Glass was "Earth's finest composition", that band's lead guitarist and songwriter Elliot Lurie countered that "Desperado" should have that title.